Lawn & Garden

 Home Grounds Components

-Home Grounds has different lesson components to focus learning from composting & vermiculture to container gardening & rainwater harvesting.
-We also offer train-the-trainer and volunteer development opportunities.
+Home Grounds has different lesson components to focus learning from composting and vermiculture to container gardening and rainwater harvesting.
+The program also offer train-the-trainer and volunteer development opportunities.

-- Food Facts provides researched-based information on genetically modified organisms (GMOs), modern agricultural practices, food development, and testing to help communities make wise food choices based on scientific facts.
-Click for more info
+Food Facts provides researched-based information on genetically modified organisms (GMOs), modern agricultural practices, food development, and testing to help communities make wise food choices based on scientific facts.
+Read more info

-- Urban Gardens increases the intake of local fresh fruits and vegetables to improve nutrition, raises awareness about GMOs and educates communities about economical gardening in urban spaces.
+Urban Gardens increases the intake of local fresh fruits and vegetables to improve nutrition, raises awareness about GMOs, and educates communities about economical gardening in urban spaces.
 Extension agents are ready to work with individuals, community groups, and organizations on the development of sustainable gardens that conserve water and provide sustainable food sources.
-Click for more info
+Read more info

-- Urban Green introduces sustainable landscaping management practices, including green space development, by revitalizing downtown areas and improving the utilization of urban spaces for community aesthetics and health.
-Click for more info
+Urban Green introduces sustainable landscaping management practices, including green space development by revitalizing downtown areas and improving the utilization of urban spaces for community aesthetics and health (1–2 hour class).
+It also features the Back-2-Basics and Garden Walks series.
+Read more info

 Alabama Extension serves all 67 Alabama counties.
 If your county isn’t listed below, contact the nearest county on the list or the program specialist in the state office.